digimezzo/dopamine/README.md

 ## Pacman installation notes

-The pacman package contains a dependency to package libappindicator-sharp, which is no longer distributed with Arch Linux.
-I cannot remove this dependency for now, because it is an issue in electron-builder (the packaging tool which is used in this project).
-It is, however, possible to install Dopamine on Arch Linux or Manjaro using this command:
+The pacman package can be installed using this command (replace x.y.z with the correct version number):

+`$ sudo pacman -U Dopamine-x.y.z.pacman`

+If you're getting an error concerning a missing package libappindicator-sharp, use this command to perform the installation instead (replace x.y.z with the correct version number):

-`$ sudo pacman -U Dopamine-3.0.0-preview.3.pacman --assume-installed libappindicator-sharp`
+`$ sudo pacman -U Dopamine-x.y.z.pacman --assume-installed libappindicator-sharp`